mossgreen/mossgreen.github.io/_posts/2019-01-27-IntelliJ-Config.md

 2. Use Gradle from
     - 'gradle-wrapper.properties' file:
         - this is a recommended default option that uses Gradle wrapper.
-        - The Gradle version is saved in the gradle-wrapper.properties file in the gradle directory of your project and helps you eliminate any Gradle version problems.
+        - The Gradle version is saved in the gradle-wrapper.properties file in the gradle directory of your project and help you eliminate any Gradle version problems.
     - 'wrapper' task in Gradle build script: It might be convenient if you prefer to control which Gradle version to use in the project.
 3. gradle.properties:
     - specify VM options for your Gradle project